Skip to content

 Ci=j=0N1cjfor i=0,1,2,,m1

-• The number of blocks that the validators produced can be fetched from the blockchain via the rewarded inherent of a batch.
+• N: The total number of batches in the epoch (retrievable from the policy).
+The number of blocks a validator produced can be retrieved from the blockchain via the rewarded inherent of each batch.

-Hi is the likelihood that a validator will produce a block in the epoch i:
+Hi represents the expected likelihood of the validator producing blocks in epoch i:

 Hi=hi,vk=0V1hi,vfor i=0,1,2,,m1

-• V is the number of active validators in the epoch i.
+• V: The total number of active validators in epoch i.

 R¯=i=0m1(1aim1)rii=0m1(1aim1),a=0.5